cyberphone/openbankingwallet/adapting-open-banking-apis.md

 The following sections describe the *recommended* upgrade scheme.
 Note: no changes to the Open Banking API itself is needed.
 ### 1. Deploy a Locally Trusted Certificate
-Since traditional TTP services **MUST NOT** be able using the new mode, a specific locally trusted certificate for TLS client-certificate authentication **MUST** be deployed and recognized by the Open Banking API implementation.
+Since arbitrary TTP services **MUST NOT** be able using the new mode, a specific locally trusted certificate for TLS client-certificate authentication **MUST** be deployed and recognized by the Open Banking API implementation.

+Note: selected TTPs *may* also use this mode of operation, although it would require a specific agreement between the TTP and the bank.
 ### 2. Update OAuth2 "authorize" Method
 In the new mode (as recognized by \#1) OAuth2 authorization normally only happens during enrollment of virtual payment cards.